 - Melt the chopped chocolates with oil/butter, either in microwave or by putting the bowl with chopped chocolates on top of simmering water.
 Stir until all chocolate are fully melted.
 Do NOT leave unattended, keep stirring to retain smooth consistency.
 Set aside to cool.

 - Add dry ingredients to the chocolate and egg mixture, stirring just until incorporated.
 Stop when the flour is fully incorporated.
-Do not over mix to avoid tough cookie. mixture.
+Do not over mix to avoid tough cookie.

-- Place the sifted confectioners sugar in a shallow bowl.
+- Divide and Shape: Unlike most recipes, this recipe do not require chilling the dough as it is already quite thick as it is.
+Go straight to coating the cookie balls with sugar.
+Place the sifted confectioners sugar in a shallow bowl.
 First, form the chilled dough into balls, 15 grams or 30 grams each.
 I used kitchen scale for even size, you can just eye-ball it if you do not have kitchen scale.
+Roll each ball in palm of your hand to make it moist, use your palm to slightly flatten into a disk.

-- Roll each ball in palm of your hand to make it moist, then coat with confectioners sugar.
-Make sure each ball is completely coated, with no chocolate showing through.
-Place the sugar-covered balls on the prepared baking sheet, spacing about 2 inches (5 cm) apart.
+- Coat with Confectioners Sugar.
+Roll each piece in the confectioners sugar, making sure each ball is completely coated, with no chocolate showing through.
+Place the sugar-covered balls on the prepared baking sheet, spacing about 1-2 inches apart.

-- Bake cookie:
+- Bake the Cookie:

 These cookies are best eaten the day they are baked, but can be kept in airtight container for few days.